PhilDL/vite-plugin-frontmatter-collection/README.md

 # vite-plugin-frontmatter-collection

 Parse the frontmatter of your collection of MD(X) files, and make it accessible through a fully type-safe virtual module.
-With Zod schemas, HMR, auto-generated ambient types declaration, and more...
+With Zod schemas, auto-generated ambient types declaration, and frontmatter validation with HMR.

 ## Features